mparley/ac-emblem-tool/README.md

 Haven't gotten around to the others yet but they will probably work too.

-### Usage
+## Usage

 This tool should work with any save format that doesn't mess with the raw emblem data.
 So far I've tested a few like .psu and .sps/.xpo and they seem to work with [mymc](http://www.csclub.uwaterloo.ca:11068/mymc/) and pcsx2 but I haven't tried on the actual hardware.

-My personal favorite though is to just use the "convert" option in pcsx2's memcard menu to convert a memory card to a folder structure and access the emblem save file directly.
+The simplest is to just use the *"convert"* option in pcsx2's memcard menu to *convert* a memory card to a folder structure and access the emblem save file directly.
 The folder and save file will both be named something like *BASLUS-20435E00* where *BASLUS-20435* is the game code (AC3) and *E00* means the first emblem save.